anshulkhare7/SouthCityTechTalksWebsite/content/meetups/south-city-tech-talks-meetup-February-2020.md

 Agenda and material for our February 2020 session #{{< param id >}}

 Happy to announce we are having another South City Tech Talks Meetup.
+This time we are having a combined meetup along with South City Professionals group.

 <!--more-->